 Billing and collection services for the Division are performed by the Division of Water for a fee.
 This fee is based on the number of billings made on behalf of the Division during the year at the same rates as charged to other users of the billing system.
-Fees paid to the Division of Water for such services were approximately \$2,141,000 and \$2,278,000 in 2008 and 2007, respectively.
+Fees incurred to the Division of Water for such services were approximately \$2,298,000 and \$2,141,000 in 2009 and 2008, respectively.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Years Ended December 31, 2008 and 2007
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Years Ended December 31, 2009 and 2008